-Property kIRGDaeJaweon
+Property kIRGKangXi

 Status Provisional

 Category Dictionary Indices

 Introduced 3.0

-Delimiter space
+Delimiter N/A

-Syntax ^[0-9]{4}\.[0-9]{2}[01]\$
+Syntax ^[01][0-9]{3}\.[0-7][0-9][01]\$

-Description The position of this character in the Dae Jaweon (Korean) dictionary used in the four-dictionary sorting algorithm.
-The position is in the form "page.position" with the final digit in the
+Description The official IRG position of this character in the 《康熙字典》 Kang

+Xi Dictionary used in the four-dictionary sorting algorithm.
+The

-position being "0" for characters actually in the dictionary and "1" for characters not found in the dictionary and assigned a "virtual" position in the dictionary.
+position is in the form "page.position" with the final digit in the position being "0" for characters actually in the dictionary and "1" for characters not found in the dictionary but assigned a "virtual" position in the dictionary.

 Thus, "1187.060" indicates the sixth character on page 1187.
-A character not in this dictionary but assigned a position between the 6th and 7th characters on page 1187 for sorting purposes would have the code "1187.061"
+A character not in this dictionary but assigned a position between the 6th and 7th characters on page 1187 for sorting purposes would have the code "1187.061".